Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Discussion

 For this reason, we conclude our analysis with an attempt to explore the cosmological evolution of our simulated galaxy, from $z \sim 15$ down to $z \sim 6$.
 We assume that subsequent episodes of major merger events could rejuvenate the system, promoting gas replenishment in the inner region of the proto-galaxy and BH growth.
 Each major merger event is supposed to trigger a short ($\sim$1~Myr) phase of SE accretion, following a BH mass growth rate as predicted by our idealised simulations.
 For each of these, Table~\ref{tab:tableDM} reports the average BH mass growth rate, ${ \Delta M_{\rm BH}/\Delta t}$, over a time-scale of $\Delta t = 1$ Myr.
 We note that, for all the models, the total stellar mass formed in 4~Myr is $M_* = 4.6 \times 10^6$~M$_{\sun}$.\footnote{As explained in Section \ref{subsection:prof}, even when BH accretion has already halted, SF continues in the external regions of the disc until the gas is completely consumed, on time-scales of $\sim$4~Myr.} We therefore estimate the average SFR over a time-scale of $\Delta t = 4$~Myr as $M_*/\Delta t = 1.15$~M$_{\sun}$~yr$^{-1}$.

 These values are used to extrapolate the final BH and stellar masses at $z \sim 6$.
 To estimate the maximum number of SE accretion episodes, ${\cal N}_{\rm max}$, we divide the cosmic time between $z=15$ and $z=6$, $\Delta t_{\rm H} = 0.662$~Gyr, by the dynamical time of the galaxy, $t_{\rm dyn}$.
 We interpret this as the minimum time required to drive new fuel towards the nuclear region, as it would be predicted if gravitational torques and dynamical instabilities were responsible for driving the gas from the outer regions of the disc towards the gravitational radius of the BH.
 Following the discussion in Section~\ref{subsection:depl}, we find a dynamical time-scale of $t_{\rm dyn}=2$~Myr, which leads to a number of SE events to ${\cal N}_{\rm max}\sim 220$.
-The resulting evolution is illustrated in Fig.~\ref{fig:estr2}, and it shows that the final BH mass at $z = 6 $ can be at most $\sim$8$ \times 10^6$~M$_{\sun}$ and that the BH mass - stellar mass scaling relation follows the same co-evolutionary trend as in the previous case.
+The results are illustrated in Fig.~\ref{fig:estr2} that shows the redshift evolution of the BH mass from $z=15$ to $z\sim 6$, for eight of our models: the slim disc models M1e-3, M1e-5, and M1e-6 (left-hand panel), the Jiang models J1e-3, J1e-5, and J1e-6 (right-hand panel), and the Eddington-limited cases STD1e-3 and STD1e-5 (grey-shaded region).
+We find that the final BH mass depends on the adopted radiative feedback and coupling efficiency, ranging from $5 \times 10^4$~M$_{\sun}$ in J1e-3 up to 4--$5 \times 10^6$~M$_{\sun}$ in M1e-5, M1e-6, and J1e-6.
+As a comparison, the Eddington-limited models would predict a final BH mass of 2--$3 \times 10^3$~M$_{\sun}$.
+This simple model extrapolation shows that, even when allowed to increase their mass through short and intermittent SE accretion episodes, medium-weight seeds with mass $\sim$10$^3 $M$_{\sun}$ fail to grow SMBHs similar to those found in quasars at $z \sim 6$.
+Similar results are found when assuming a dynamical time-scale of $t_{\rm dyn}=10$~Myr between two subsequent SE accretion episodes, as it would be predicted for a proto-galaxy at $z=15$ \citep[e.g.][]{wise2019}.
+It is important to stress, however, that in all the models the extrapolated stellar mass at $z \sim 6$ is $\sim 10^9$~M$_{\sun}$ (see Fig.~\ref{fig:scaling2}).
+This value is at least one order of magnitude smaller than the stellar mass of quasar host galaxies estimated from observations (see \citealt{Gallerani2017} for a review on quasar host galaxy properties and \citealt{pensabene2020} for a recent observational study) and predicted by semi-analytical models \citep{valiante2014high, trinca2022low} and high-resolution zoom-in simulations \citep{barai2018, Lupi2019, Valentini2021}.
+This implies that our simple model extrapolation does not provide a fair representation of the rare overdensities where $z \sim 6$ quasars form and grow, with higher gas accretion rates feeding larger star formation rates and higher gas densities in the central regions.
+These physical conditions may potentially favour a higher frequency of SE accretion events \citep{inayoshi2016}, up to the point at which the BH becomes massive enough that the mass needed to exceed the Eddington limit is not physically plausible, and the BH continues to grow in an Eddington-limited fashion \citep{pezzulli2016}.